joeiladores/eyeseeu/README.md

 [![Product Name Screen Shot][product-screenshot]](https://eyeseeuoptical.vercel.app) An API-Driven Web Application

-EyeSeeU Optical is an improved Kodego Mini-Project 1 (a then multi-page static website).
+EyeSeeU Optical is an improved Mini-Project 1 (a then multi-page static website).
 It is developed to be an API-Driven Web Application.